What can I do if my request is refused or ignored?

 You should write back to the organisation explaining what information you think is missing.
 You should be as specific as possible.

-The ICO website has produced a template letter which you can use (scroll down to 'What can I do if I believe the organisation has not sent me all the information I am entitled to?').
+The ICO website has a template letter you can use (scroll down to 'What can I do if I believe the organisation has not sent me all the information I am entitled to?').

 What if the information in my records is wrong?

 Under GDPR you have a right to 'rectification' of your records.
 This means that if something in your records is wrong, you can ask to have it corrected.
 Your request doesn’t need to be in writing but it may be helpful if it is.